ibm-watson-data-lab/seti_at_ibm/signaldb.md

 ##### `drifthz`

-This is the Dopper drift of the observed signal.
+This is the Doppler drift of the observed signal.
 This is due to an acceleration between the ATA and the source of the signal.

 ##### `widhz`